SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 **Static**

-Allows you to set specific threshold conditions.
-Use this detection method when you are alerting on KPIs that have well defined and constant thresholds for what's good and bad.
-For example, infrastructure metrics like CPU utilization, and memory.
+Set threshold conditions for KPIs with defined, constant thresholds (for example, infrastructure metrics like CPU utilization and memory).

 **Outlier**

-Lets you detect an unusual change or a spike in a time series of a key indicator.
+Detect unusual changes or spikes in a time series of a key indicator.
 Use this detection method when you are alerting on KPIs that don't have well-defined constant thresholds for what's good and bad.
-You want the Monitor to automatically detect and alert on unusual changes or spikes on the alerting query.
+You want the monitor to automatically detect and alert on unusual changes or spikes on the alerting query.
 For example, application KPIs like page request, throughput, and latency.

 ### Query